iMackshun/pokemon-rby-trade-translator/README.md

 7. If any hanging occurs, disconnect and restart each Gameboy, and then return to Step 3.

 # Known Issues
 -Sometimes, the communication will hang during certain steps of the trade process.
-This is seemingly random, so whenever it occurs, try again.
+This is seemingly random, so whenever it occurs, disconnect and reset each Gameboy and try again.